 Perks

 For accomplished golfers, the FT Irons are a perfect blend of a more traditional look than Callaway has offered in the past yet still deliver maximum forgiveness.
-Callaway's improved clubhead design boasts a thinner top line and is less offset than other models, translating to a better visual effect upon address.
+Callaway's clubhead design boasts a thinner top line and is less offset than earlier models, translating to a better visual effect upon address.
 The FT Irons' lightweight titanium face increases the accuracy of mis-hits and improves overall consistency.

 Sacrifices